 - 1. Full uniform is required in clinical areas unless otherwise specified by the instructor. - 2.
-Full uniform must be purchased through the approved vendor which consists of: - Official SUNO-DON white uniform pant suit or dress; - students wear approved SUNO-DON royal blue tops in the Pediatric Rotation - Official SUNO-DON emblem sewn on the upper left sleeve. - Official Department of Nursing name tag; - White socks or White stockings. - Approved all white enclosed, leather, clean, nursing shoe.
+Full uniform must be purchased through the approved vendor which consists of: - Official SUNO-SON white uniform pant suit or dress; - students wear approved SUNO-SON royal blue tops in the Pediatric Rotation - Official SUNO-SON emblem/badge sewn on the upper left sleeve. - Official School of Nursing name tag; - White socks or White stockings. - Approved all white enclosed, leather, clean, nursing shoe.

-Each student serves as a representative of the Department of Nursing and Southern University at New Orleans.
-It is important that each student's appearance and behavior enhance the image of the Department of Nursing and SUNO.
+Each student serves as a representative of the School of Nursing and Southern University at New Orleans.
+It is important that each student's appearance and behavior enhance the image of the School of Nursing and SUNO.